acarril/acarril.github.io/_posts/2016-11-25-cardinality-psestimate.md

 ## Second stage (quadratic terms)

+The second stage demands a bit more attention, because the number of terms to try is not immediately obvious.

+### Number of squared terms and two-way interactions

-We'll explore now hoy many covariates, including their quadratic forms and two-way interactions, the program will need to check in the second stage.
-We'll build up from the simpler cases into a general form, so bear with me.
+We'll explore first hoy many terms, including quadratic forms and two-way interactions, the program will need to check in the second stage.
 If only one covariate $$a$$ was chosen, the program would only need to check $$a^2$$ in the second stage.
 If covariates $$a$$ and $$b$$ were chosen, the program would need to check

 ```
 a,b :    (a^2 + b^2) + (a*b)